garinyr/kitabisa-web/readme.md

 ## for learning purposes
 ### how to run
-- clone project / clo
+- clone project / clone from katalon studio
-- open on katalon studio
+- open project on katalon studio
 - run Test Suites/PositiveCase/TS_Donasi sukses